 I’m not sure rigidity is improved noticeably, however, there is a weight drop when compared with the FL.

 The Vanford also receives the MGL rotor.
-Again, there is a weight saving here, but the main benefit lies in the lightness of the crank, reorientation of the bail arm mechanism, and the asymmetrical rotor profile.
+Again, there is a weight saving here, but the main benefit lies in the lightness of the crank, the reorientation of the bail arm mechanism, and the asymmetrical rotor profile.

-Yes, you can feel a difference between the Vanford and the FL, but many will have to squint and hold their tongue a funny way to feel the full benefit.
+Yes, you can feel a difference between the Vanford and the FL, but many will have to squint and hold their tongue in a funny way to feel the full benefit.

 In my book, these are refinements as opposed to significant upgrades.
 However, those who seek the lightest crank in the lightest possible reel will be impressed.